Learn PLCs free

 When should I use FDS (Functional Design Specification)?

-FDS (Functional Design Specification) is particularly useful in scenarios such as Industrial process control and Machine automation.
+FDS (Functional Design Specification) is particularly useful in scenarios such as Control-system scope and behavior definition and Sequence, interlock and alarm design.
 Consider implementing it when you need reliable, efficient solutions for these types of applications.

 What are related concepts I should learn?